If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Most abandoned shopping carts and coupons occur when customers surf the web or receive word-of-mouth recommendations for better subscription offers.

 Before creating an offer, make sure discounts are competitive.
-If not, you run the risk of being ignored by potential customers who have done their research.
+If not, you run the risk of being ignored by potential customers who've done their research.

 If you can’t offer a competitive discount, try running a discount promotion with irresistible, limited-time incentives like seasonal or exclusive products your customers are anxious to own.